i-am-albert/telegram-online-forever/README.md

 *   Connects to your Telegram account as a user.
 *   Periodically sends a status update to Telegram to indicate "online" presence.
-*   Handles session persistence, so you only need to log in with your phone number and code (and 2FA password if enabled) on the first run.
+*   Supports authentication via **String Sessions** (recommended for deployment) or file-based sessions (mainly for local testing).
-*   Uses environment variables for configuration, keeping your sensitive API credentials out of the codebase.
+*   Uses environment variables for configuration, keeping your sensitive API credentials and session data out of the codebase.
 *   Includes basic error handling and reconnection attempts.

 ## Features

 *   Keeps your Telegram account appearing online.
 *   Secure configuration via environment variables.
-*   Session management for easy subsequent runs.
+*   **Primary authentication method for deployment: String Sessions.**
+*   Fallback to file-based sessions for local development/testing.
 *   Includes an example environment file (`.env.example`).
 *   Suitable for deployment on platforms like Railway, Heroku, etc.